Habitat Management at Smith Conservation Land

 We are pleased to report that our combination of manual and herbicide control of Asian bittersweet is working well.
 Even after the late winter logging and opening up large areas to sun, there has been surprisingly very low regrowth of bittersweet.

-On September 12 and 13, our contractor is conducting the third round of spot foliar treatment in Units 1, 2, and 5, and is conducting the second round of treatment in Units 3 and 4.
+In September, our contractor conducted the third round of spot foliar treatment in Units 1, 2, and 5 and also conducted the second round of treatment in Units 3 and 4.
 Manual control efforts will continue.
+(These treatments were made possible in part by ghttps://www.nrcs.usda.gov/rants from the Community Foundation of North Central Massachusetts and the USDA Natural Resources Conservation Service.)

 Please see our annual progress report completed September 2024.